-11.Determination of the partition coefficient of a substance between two immiscible liquids.
+- 11. Determination of the partition coefficient of a substance between two immiscible liquids. - 12.
+Adsorption of acetic acid by charcoal.

 The chemistry laboratory course will consist of experiments illustrating the principles of chemistry relevant to the study of science and engineering.